ali1naqvi/TPG-Creativity-Music/README.md

-Research on different models working with music.
-The music has two possible representations: time steps with each consisting of the pitch, duration of the held pitch, and offset.
-The second representation is a one hot encoding of the possible pitches where the difference in time between the time steps is a constant value (the smallest difference in the song).
-The models used vary from statistical to standard machine learning methods.
-The model we focus on however, are Tangled Program Graphs.
-The library we used is forked and changed to give back one action.
-We are also very preliminary in experimenting with curriculum learning, the training validation and testing schemes are based on the smoothness of the data.
-The methodology of the data division for TPG can be read here: https://ali-naqvi.ca/uploads/Towards_Creativity.pdf
+### Research on Music Models

+This research explores various models that work with music data.
+The music is represented in two possible formats:

+1. **Time Steps Representation:**
+   - Each time step consists of:
+     - **Pitch**
+     - **Duration** (the length of time the pitch is held)
+     - **Offset**

+2. **One-Hot Encoding Representation:**
+   - Pitches are represented using one-hot encoding.
+   - The difference in time between the steps is a constant value (the smallest time difference in the song).

+### Models Used

+The research involves a variety of models, ranging from statistical methods to standard machine learning approaches.
+However, the primary focus is on **Tangled Program Graphs (TPG)**.

+### TPG Customization

+- The TPG library was forked and modified to return a single action.
+- Preliminary experiments are being conducted with curriculum learning.
+- The training, validation, and testing schemes are based on the smoothness of the data.

+### Data Division Methodology

+The methodology for data division specifically tailored for TPG can be found [here](https://ali-naqvi.ca/uploads/Towards_Creativity.pdf).